dwyl/phoenix-ecto-append-only-log-example/README.md

 #### 4.3 Update

-Now we come to the update function.
+Now we come to the update function. <br />
 "But I thought we were only appending to the database?"
-I hear you ask.
+I hear you ask. <br />
 This is true, but we still need to relate our existing data to the new, updated data we add.

 To do this, we need to be able to reference the previous entry somehow.
-The simplest (conceptually) way of doing this is to provide each entry a unique id.
+The simplest (conceptually) way of doing this is to provide a unique id to each entry.
 Note that the id will be used to represent unique entries, but it will not be unique in a table, as revisions of entries will have the same id.
 This is the simplest way we can link our entries, but there may be some disadvantages, which we'll look into later.

 So, first we'll need to edit our schema to add a shared id to our address entries:

 ``` elixir
 defmodule Append.Address do